et-tamen-compilat/medical-image-computing/src/introduction-neural-nets.md

 # Introduction to Neural Networks

 ## Basics
-A mathematical function is a mapping, that assigns values in a set of inputs to a set of outputs.
+A mathematical function is a mapping that assigns values in a set of inputs to a set of outputs.
 For instance, a mathematical function might have a set of inputs $\{1, 2, 3\}$, and a set of outputs, $\{4, 5, 6\}$, and the mapping might be $(1 \to 4), (2 \to 5), (3 \to 6)$.
-In the case, of the this function, there is a fairly straightforward rule to obtain the outputs from the inputs, add 3.
-However, imagine the set of inputs was a set of retinal scan images, encoded as a grid of pixels, and the output was whether there was an eye tumour or not.
-It is not so straightforward, to see how one might go and transform a grid of pixels into whether there is an eye tumour.
+In the case of this function, there is a fairly straightforward rule to obtain the outputs from the inputs: add 3.

-However, if somebody could encode this function as a set of rules, i.e. a computer program, it would allow people to be diagnosed much more easily and cheaply.
+Now, imagine a set of retinal scan images as input, encoded as a grid of pixels, and an output determining the presence or not of an eye tumour.
+As you can see, this mapping won’t be merely as straightforward as our previous mathematical function.
+However, if one could encode this function as a set of rules, i.e. a computer program, it would allow patients to be diagnosed much more easily and cheaply.
 Of course, there are likely to be edge cases, that make it very difficult for such a computer program to be right 100% of the time, but it may be possible to obtain a computer program that approximates this function within a reasonable bound of accuracy.
+Welcome to Artificial Intelligence!

-The goal of machine learning is to obtain a highly accurate approximation of this function.
-But rather than having a programmer attempt to write a program for this themself, the goal is to have a computer find a set of rules, that approximates this function.
-So rather than the programmer writing an approximation of the function, the programmer writes the program that finds the approximation of the function.
+The aim of machine learning is to obtain a highly accurate approximation of such a function.
+But rather than having a programmer attempt to write a program for this, the goal is to have a computer find a set of rules that approximates this function.
+In other words, rather than the programmer writing an approximation of the function, the programmer writes the program that finds the approximation of the function.

-The set of rules, is structured as a neural network.
-To do this, the program starts with a randomly constructed neural network, that may not, at first, approximate the function very well at all.
-But then actual data is fed into the network, where each data has already been assigned the correct "expected" output.
-As each input is fed in, the actual output is compared with the expected output, and if the actual output is wrong, then the network is changed to make it more likely to give the expected output next time.
+The set of rules is structured as a neural network.
+To do this, the program starts with a randomly constructed neural network, which may not, at first, approximate the function very well at all, before being trained to become more likely to give the expected output.
+In order to understand how this process can be applied to Medical Imaging, let us first grasp the design of a classic neural network.

 $$
 \def\mathellipsis{…}